Birds in the Library

 This was a breakthrough.
 His work began to show birds as they seemed in life, frenetic or graceful, stealthy or soaring.
 The images were dramatically different from the dull, two-dimensional drawings that typified scientific illustration of the day.

 Audubon rushed into years of turmoil and movement.
 He survived yellow fever.
 He married and fathered four children, two of whom died.
-He went into business selling goods to settlers in the Appalachian West.
+He went into business selling goods to settlers in the trans-Appalachian West.
 Outgoing, even charismatic, he made friends among the Shawnee, the Osage and the fraternity of frontier riflemen.
 When his steam-powered sawmill failed, he declared bankruptcy and briefly went to prison for debt.

 But his businesses were secondary to his true vocation.
 Wherever he went, east or west, in far-flung settlements in Ohio, Kentucky, Missouri and Louisiana, he was always collecting and drawing birds.
 He loved his wife and children, but he left them for long stretches to wander far into wild country in search of more species.
 At home he labored endlessly to improve his technique as an artist.